 Pet Population Control

 We strongly encourage owners to spay or neuter every pet.
 There are affordable options for these procedures.
-We strongly discourage owners from breeding pets and promote the adoption of animals from our local humane society.
-It truly is the best deal in town.
-These animals are well vetted.
+We discourage owners from breeding pets and we promote the adoption of animals from our local humane society and reputable rescue groups.
+(HSCC truly is the best deal in town!)
+HSCC animals are vaccinated, spayed/neutered, dewormed, heartworm or feline leukemia negative, free of parasites and well vetted.
 ‘Free’ pets often come with a big price tag down the road.

 End of Life Care and Euthanasia

-We keep the costs at the Old North End Veterinary Clinic as low as possible and pass savings along to our clients.
-However, we must be paid for our services.
+We keep the costs at the Old North End Veterinary Clinic as low as possible and pass savings along to our clients - AND we must be paid for our services.
 Payment is due at each appointment.
 It is the only way we can keep our doors open.
-We now accept credit/debit cards but we do have a surcharge for this service.
-We cannot absorb the 3-4% additional cost of accepting credit so we pass it along to you.
+We cannot absorb the extra cost of credit cards, so we do pass along the 3-4% fee.
 Cash and checks are always welcome!